tastytea/mastodon-cpp/README.md

 | 100 - 999 | HTTP status codes                |
 |     65535 | Unknown error                    |

 If you use a debug build, you get more verbose error messages.
-Errors 20-25 are no longer in use (since 0.8.9).

 ## Useful links